ChurchSuite/churchsuite-oauth-php/README.md

-# ChurchApp OAuth Example - PHP
+# ChurchSuite OAuth Example - PHP

-An example implementation of the ChurchApp OAuth flow, using the OAuth2 package from @adoy.
+An example implementation of the ChurchSuite OAuth flow, using the OAuth2 package from @adoy.

 * OAuth2: https://github.com/adoy/PHP-OAuth2